 Now I mentioned FAFSA quite a few times so let’s talk about why it’s so important and what you need to know in order to complete it.

-FAFSA stand for Free Application for Federal Student Aid and can be submitted at https://fafsa.ed.gov/.
+FAFSA stands for Free Application for Federal Student Aid and can be submitted at https://studentaid.gov/fafsa-app/ROLES.

-The deadline to submit your FAFSA is June 30, 2016 although you want to submit it as soon as possible (as in the next couple months at most).
-Like I said, the funding is first-come, first-serve so the sooner the better.
+The deadline to submit your FAFSA is June 30, 2021, although you want to submit it as soon as possible (as in the next couple of months at most).
+The funding is first-come, first-serve so the sooner the better.

 So how do we submit the FAFSA?